Call for free independent agent advice

 Need more information about agent fees or costs?
 Read our comprehensive guide to the fees charged by agents here.

-According to our data, you may want to consider selling your Port Elliot property in 2024.
+According to our data, you may want to consider selling your PORT ELLIOT property in 2025.

-The average houses growth in Port Elliot has risen to 10.4% over the past 10 years.
+The average houses growth in PORT ELLIOT has risen to 13.4% over the past 10 years.
 The increase in property values has led to an appreciating market where selling your property is generally easier and buyers are generally more competitive.

-Price growth for Port Elliot houses over the last year has been above the ten year annual growth rate, coming in at 23.5% for houses (compared to the 10 year average, 10.4%).
+Price growth for PORT ELLIOT houses over the last year has been about equal to the ten year annual growth rate, coming in at 14.4% for houses (compared to the 10 year average, 13.4%).

 To find out how to sell your house and to find the best agent, click here.